eDonnes124/Town-Of-Us-R/README.md

 -----------------------

 # Common Settings
-## Each role, modifier, objectifier and ability has these settings
+## Each role and modifier has these settings

 | Name | Description | Type | Default |
 |------|-------------|------|---------|